How Much Will a Hot Tub Increase My Electric Bill?

 how-much-energy-does-a-hot-tub-use

-On average, the cost to run a hot tub is around $20 to $60 per month, with the older models tending to cost more than the newer ones.
+This is your complete guide on answering the question – how much electricity does a hot tub use?
+On average, running a hot tub costs around $20 to $60 per month, with the older models tending to cost more than the newer ones.
 However, modern hot tub manufacturers now offer more energy-efficient models that can cost as little as $1 a day to run.

 The Energy Professor Electricity Rate Check Tool